The Great Orangutan and Pygmy Elephant Project

 Orangutans at Sepilok Rehabilitation Centre

-Visit To Sepilok Orangutan Rehabilitation Centre At the end of your time on the project, you will visit the Sepilok Orangutan Rehabilitation Centre and the Bornean Sun Bear Conservation Centre.
+Visit To Sepilok Orangutan Rehabilitation Centre At the end of your project, you will visit the Sepilok Orangutan Rehabilitation Centre and the Bornean Sun Bear Conservation Centre.
 Here, you will get to see orangutans in various stages of rehabilitation and learn about the process of releasing them back into the wild.
-This will also be a great opportunity to see them up-close as you visit during their morning and afternoon feeding sessions!
+This will also be a great opportunity to see them up close as you visit during their morning and afternoon feeding sessions!

 Itinerary